nuwit/mad-libs/README.md

 Make sure you save the folder somewhere you can remember!
 Then, use your file explorer to navigate to the saved zip.
 Unzip the folder.
 Feel free to delete the zip and keep the unzipped files.

+**If you'd like to test the starter code (and test your changes throughout) double click `index.html`.
+Refresh the page to view changes as you make them.**

 ## 3. Open the folder in a code editor.

 For atom or sublime this might look a little different, but use this option to open the `mad-libs` folder wherever you saved it: